Budapestby VisitCity Guides

 Lion Court's iconic stone guardians protect entrances to three major Budapest museums

-Museums and Cultural Treasures
+Museums and Amazing Art

 Hungarian National Gallery